State Guide · Mizoram

 4 sections

 Mizoram absolute restriction: All land in Mizoram is vested in the state.
 No private freehold exists.
 Land Use Certificates (LUC) are use-rights, not titles, and can only be held by Mizo permanent residents.
 Non-Mizos cannot hold LUC rights under state policy.
-ILP mandatory before entry.
+ILP (Inner Line Permit) is mandatory for all non-Mizoram residents before entry.

 I